akononovicius/physRisk-content-repository/articles/2015/selingo-segregacijos-modelis.md

 ## Interactive HTML5 app

-Use the bellow app to see how the model results change when more/less space becomes available (increase/decrease \\\(  p\_e \\\)), when society is more/less heterogeneous (deviations from \\\(  p\_r = 0.5 \\\)) or
+Use the below app to see how the model results change when more/less space becomes available (increase/decrease \\\(  p\_e \\\)), when society is more/less heterogeneous (deviations from \\\(  p\_r = 0.5 \\\)) or
 when society is more/less tolerant (decrease/increase \\\(  h \\\)).
 On